-An identity is any subset of attributes of an individual which sufficiently identifies this individual within any set of individuals.83 So usually there is no such thing as "the identity", but several of them.
+An identity is any subset of attribute values of an individual person which sufficiently identifies this individual person within any set of persons.
+So usually there is no such thing as "the identity", but several of them.

 Of course, attribute values or even attributes themselves may change over time.
-Therefore, if the attacker has no access to the change history of each particular attribute, the fact whether a particular subset of attributes of an individual is an identity or not may change over time as well.
-If the attacker has access to the change history of each particular attribute, any subset forming an identity will form an identity from his perspective irrespective how attribute values change.84
+Therefore, if the attacker has no access to the change history of each particular attribute, the fact whether a particular subset of attribute values of an individual person is an identity or not may change over time as well.
+If the attacker has access to the change history of each particular attribute, any subset forming an identity will form an identity from his perspective irrespective how attribute values change.